claiye/zcash-analysis-19733/README.md

 `pip install [some Python import]`

+**java.io.IOException: No space left on device error while running `pqsl` commands before heuristics.**

+Check the disk space via `df -h`.
+If the partition the containers are running on is out of space, then you need to extend your EBS storage.
+If it is not out of space, then you may need to redirect PySpark's `tmp` folder.

+    echo "spark.local.dir /SOME/DIR/WHERE/YOU/HAVE/SPACE" > PARK_HOME/conf/spark-defaults.conf

+The directory needs to be one on your EBS storage for this solution to work.

 # Updates from Published Experiment

 - Updated various packages needed to create docker containers (previously could not be run on Ubuntu 18.04).
 Mostly ones that were previous outdated.
 Some packages are updated to not include a specific version number.